Shmaltalk/WeirdBirds/README.md

 The app should now be running at localhost:5000.

-If you are having issues with serving the website, try running `npm run build` in the top-level directory and then retry
+If you are having issues with serving the website, or `build` does not already exist, try running `npm run build` in the top-level directory and then retry
 ```
+npm install -g serve (if you don't already have it installed)
 serve -s build
 ```